Gogo1951/TFTB/README.md

 ## Testing Notes

-🟢 Classic Era
+🟢 World of Warcraft Classic : Classic Era

-🟢 Classic Hardcore
+🟢 World of Warcraft Classic : Hardcore

-🟢 Season of Discovery
+🟢 World of Warcraft Classic : Season of Discovery

+🟢 World of Warcraft Classic : Anniversary Realms

-🟢 Classic Anniversary
+🟢 World of Warcraft Classic : Hardcore Anniversary Realms

 🔴 Cataclysm Classic

-🔴 Retail
+🔴 World of Warcraft

 Feel free to reach out if you're interested in helping with testing.